A Place with No Name

 "A Place with No Name" is a song by American singer Michael Jackson released on the second posthumous Jackson album, Xscape (2014).
-A 24-second snippet of the full song was released posthumously by website TMZ.com on July 16, 2009, three weeks after Jackson's death.
+A 24-second snippet was released by website TMZ on July 16, 2009, three weeks after Jackson's death.
 The full version leaked online on December 3, 2013.
 The track is based on "A Horse with No Name", the hit 1972 song by rock band America.
-At the time of the leak, America stated that they were "honored" that Michael Jackson chose to sample their work.
+At the time of the leak, America stated that they were "honored" that Jackson chose to sample their work.

-It has been claimed that there are "dozens and dozens" of unreleased Jackson songs that could be issued for several years to come.
+It was claimed that there were "dozens and dozens" of unreleased Jackson songs that could be issued for several years to come.
 The song was contemporized by Norwegian producers Stargate for Xscape, along with the original version.
 "A Place with No Name" was released to American urban adult contemporary radio on August 12, 2014.

 Background

 On June 25, 2009, Jackson died following what was initially reported as a cardiac arrest., However, later on it was determined that Jackson died of a drug overdose of propofol and lorazepam and his death was ruled a homicide.
-On July 16, 2009, celebrity news website TMZ.com—the first media outlet to report the death—released a 24-second snippet of an unreleased Jackson song, "A Place with No Name".
+On July 16, 2009, celebrity news website TMZ—the first media outlet to report the death—released a 24-second snippet of an unreleased Jackson song, "A Place with No Name".
 The track is based on America's 1972 number-one single "A Horse with No Name".
 Jackson had legal permission to use the song.
 The St. Louis Post-Dispatch stated that the two songs were "just about identical".
 It was not known at the time of the leak when the track was recorded, although Jackson and America shared a manager—believed to be Jim Morey—in the late 1980s and late 1990s.

 According to producer Dr. Freeze, the version of "A Place with No Name" that leaked is the final version Jackson heard and approved in 2008, which is credited as the original version in the deluxe edition of Xscape.
-Prior to the leak of the original version in December 2013, a cover of Jackson's work was posted at YouTube in January 2011, recorded by a mysterious person with a pseudonym "Spino".